Meet the Team

 St Anne’s safeguarding policy

-Carla Macgregor, Church Warden/Leadership Team (community liaison)
+Carla Macgregor, Church Warden/Leadership Team

 I have been worshipping at St Anne’s since 2009 and am committed to enabling our church community to grow spiritually and numerically.
 I have lived in Eastville and Easton since 1990 and love the diversity and community feeling in the area.